-BUS DEPARTURE - MILWAUKEE
+BUS DEPARTURE

-THIS APPLIES TO ALL CAMPERS DEPARTING BY BUS FROM MILWAUKEE
+THIS APPLIES TO ALL CAMPERS DEPARTING BY BUS

-What should my camper have with him/her on the bus?
+What should my camper have on the bus?

 Your camper should have a NUT-FREE meal (including a drink), labeled with their name.
-Campers may want to bring cards, music and other games for the bus ride.
+Campers usually bring a backpack for the bus ride with anything they may want with them right away.
+They may not receive their luggage for a couple of hours after arriving at Camp.
+Campers may want to bring cards, music, and other games for the bus ride.
 We will be showing movies on the bus as well.

-Things to remember prior to the day of departure:
+Things to remember for the day of departure:

 - On the bus, your camper will need a nut-free bag lunch/dinner including snacks, and drinks (no glass bottles). - Any medication that your camper needs to take at lunch/dinner should be labeled in zip lock bags and turned in to staff at the medical table.
 Medications needed during the meal on the bus will be given to the bus counselors who will then give it to your camper when needed.
-Medications during meals at Camp will be distributed by our health center personnel. - Leave cell phones and all devices that can access the internet at home. - Make sure your camper's bags are labeled with their name!
+Medications during meals at Camp will be distributed by our health center personnel. - Make sure your camper's bags are labeled with their name! - Not using CampMeds is not an option.
+Unless Camp has given you permission, medications will not be accepted at bus departure. - For health and safety reasons, please say goodbye to family pets at home. - Leave all cell phones and devices that can access the internet at home.